soniaturcotte/soniaturcotte.com/digital-garden/book-roundup-oct-dec-2024.md

 Final book round-up for the year!

-I've been experimenting with format this year, from [longer-form narrative](/digital-garden/book-roundup-jan-march-2024/) write ups, [author deepdives](/digital-garden/book-roundup-april-june-2024/) and my classic [‘feeling’ lists](/digital-garden/book-roundup-july-sept-2024/).
+I've been experimenting with format this year, from [longer-form narrative](/digital-garden/book-roundup-jan-march-2024/) write-ups, [author deepdives](/digital-garden/book-roundup-april-june-2024/) and my classic [‘feeling’ lists](/digital-garden/book-roundup-july-sept-2024/).

 I’ve been debating whether to continue writing these.
 Does anyone read them?
 Because I can just write it in my journal, right?
 Anyway, if YOU are a person who reads them, lmk for next year.